 5.4.2 Where, as a consequence of the reassessment, the CAISO determines that changes to the previously identified Network Upgrades in Queue Clusters earlier than the current Long-Term Wheeling Through Study Cycle will cause changes to plans of service set out in executed LTWTSAs, such changes will serve as a basis for amendments to LTWTSAs.

-5.4.3 Such changes to plans of service in Queue Clusters earlier than the current Long-Term Wheeling Through Study Cycle will also serve as the basis for potential adjustments to the Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure, as applicable, for Network Upgrades for Scheduling Coordinators requesting long-term in such earlier Queue Clusters, as follows:
+5.4.3 Such changes to plans of service in Queue Clusters earlier than the current Long-Term Wheeling Through Study Cycle will also serve as the basis for potential adjustments to the Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure, as applicable, for Network Upgrades for Scheduling Coordinators requesting a long-term Wheeling Through Priority in such earlier Queue Clusters, as follows:

 (i) A requesting Scheduling Coordinator will be eligible for an adjustment to its Maximum Cost Responsibility for Network Upgrades if a reassessment undertaken pursuant to this Section 5.4 reduces its estimated cost responsibility for Network Upgrades by at least twenty (20) percent and $1 million, as compared to its current Maximum Cost Responsibility for Network Upgrades based on its Phase I and Phase II Long-Term Wheeling Through Assessments or a previous reassessment.